LTGNetwork/website/_pages/faq.md

 For the whole network, yes.
 Click the link [here](https://discord.gg/QaCPhtcSD6) to join.
 You need to pass the altdentifier bot btw, to prevent alts.

+### Cam I support the network?

+Yes, you can.
+You can support the network by clicking the support icon right on top, or if we approved on Adsense, you just need to view the ad and we're good to go.

+### I have some business or collab inquiries, what do I do?

+You can go to

 ## Taym Pers!
 Questions

 All of the Taym Pers!
 Questions such as same edit upload, etc.